-- 1. Program designers in Congress and the executive branch should identify the purpose(s) of an agency's user fee program, such as shifting the costs of a program from taxpayers to those persons or entities whom the program benefits, supplementing general revenue, or incentivizing or discouraging certain behavior, and design statutes and rules to serve such purpose(s).
-Program designers should also consider whether such purpose(s) support or oppose the imposition of user fees and related waivers, exemptions, or reduced rates.
-Congress should consider how it should maintain accountability over government action, such as through the budgetary process or specifications on the use of taxpayer funds and money collected through user fee programs. - 2.
-When establishing a user fee-funded program, especially one with a novel fee structure and one that collects fees from regulated entities, program designers should consider whether any feature of the program might inappropriately affect or be perceived as
+1. Program designers in Congress and the executive branch in creating or modifying user fees.
+Congress or agencies, as appropriate, should identify the purpose(s) of an agency's user fee program, such as shifting the costs of a program from taxpayers to those persons or entities whom the program benefits, supplementing general revenue, or incentivizing or discouraging certain behavior, and design statutes and rules to serve such purpose(s).

+Program designers Congress or agencies should also consider whether or not such purpose(s) support or oppose the imposition of user fees and related there are reasons for waivers, exemptions, or reduced rates.
+Congress should consider how it should maintain accountability over government action, such as through the budgetary process or specifications on the use of taxpayer funds and money collected through user fee programs.